openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Suspensions plug-in** - Administration Console User Management plug-in that enables the management of suspended users.
 The only user that cannot be suspended is the TLE_ADMINISTRATOR.

-**System Administrator** - User in an institution who is responsible for operating and managing EQUELLA.
+**System Administrator** - User in an institution who is responsible for operating and managing openEQUELLA.

-**System Settings** - Tool in the Administration Console providing access to EQUELLA institution settings for editing configuration settings.
+**System Settings** - Tool in the Administration Console providing access to openEQUELLA institution settings for editing configuration settings.

 **Tabbed wizard navigation** - Contribution wizard display option where pages are displayed as tabs across the top of the wizard.
 See also Sidebar wizard navigation.

-**Task list** - Area typically appearing on the EQUELLA Home page that identifies and provides links to outstanding items requiring the user’s attention.
+**Task list** - Area typically appearing on the openEQUELLA Home page that identifies and provides links to outstanding items requiring the user’s attention.

 **Taxonomy** - Classified data that a user can select during contribution, using the Term Selector wizard control.